revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-97.Can you explain me it is necessary for every if block to be accompained with an else block.comment on this statements wth the help of an example.
+97. Can you explain if it is necessary for every `if` block to be accompanied with an else block.
+Comment on this statements with the help of an example.

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- No, It's not required to write the else part for the if statement.
+- No, it’s not required to write the else part for the if statement.

--In fact most of the developers prefer and recommend to avoid the else block.
+-In fact, most of the developers prefer and recommend avoiding the else block.

 Instead of writing